Khalistan movement: 2020s

+Electoral performance of pro-Khalistan parties and candidates

+In the 2022 Punjab Legislative Assembly election, the Shiromani Akali Dal (Amritsar), a splinter group of the Shiromani Akali Dal, and the only pro Khalistan party in India, contested 81 out of the 117 seats in the Punjab Legislative Assembly and received 386,176 votes or 2.48% of the vote share.
+SAD(A) received 49,260 votes (0.3% of the vote share) in the 2017 Legislative Assembly election.

+Simranjit Singh Mann, head of the SAD(A), won the Sangrur Lok Sabha by-election held in June 2022, receiving 253,154 votes in the constituency or 35.61% of the vote share.
+However, Mann went on to lose the 2024 Sangrur Lok Sabha election, receiving 187,246 votes or 18.55% of the vote share.

+In the 2024 Indian general election in Punjab, thirteen parliamentary constituencies were contested.
+Two MP candidates associated with the Khalistan movement, Amritpal Singh and Sarabjeet Singh Khalsa, won in their respective constituencies and were subsequently elected as Indian Members of Parliament.
+SAD(A) ran candidates in 12 out of 13 constituencies, but did not win any race.
+They received over 500,000 votes in the election.

 Militancy

-During the late 1980s and the early 1990s, there was a dramatic rise in radical State militancy in Punjab.
+During the late 1980s and the early 1990s, there was a dramatic rise in radical state militancy in Punjab.
 The 1984 military Operation Blue Star in the Golden Temple in Amritsar offended many Sikhs.
 The separatists used this event, as well as the following 1984 anti-Sikh riots, to claim that the interest of Sikhs was not safe in India and to foster the spread of militancy among Sikhs in Punjab.
 Some sections of the Sikh diaspora also began join the separatists with financial and diplomatic support.

 A section of Sikhs turned to militancy in Punjab and several Sikh militant outfits proliferated in the 1980s and 1990s.
 Some militant groups aimed to create an independent state through acts of violence directed at members of the Indian government, army, or forces.
 A large numbers of Sikhs condemned the actions of the militants.
 According to anthropological analysis, one reason young men had for joining militant and other religious nationalist groups was for fun, excitement, and expressions of masculinity.
 Puri, Judge, and Sekhon (1999) suggest that illiterate/under-educated young men, lacking enough job prospects, had joined pro-Khalistan militant groups for the primary purpose of "fun."
 They mention that the pursuit of Khalistan itself was the motivation for only 5% of "militants."